FerdiDale/open_spiel_MOD/open_spiel/README.txt

 //Execute the building script "BUILD.sh" making automatically a new "build" directory

+//BEFORE COMPILING, THE SYSTEM VARIABLE "LD_LIBRARY_PATH" MUST BE SET TO THE AFOREMENTIONED BUILD FOLDER PATH

 //Execute the compiling script "COMPILE.sh", creating the "qlearn" main executable

-//BEFORE EXECUTION, THE SYSTEM VARIABLE "LD_LIBRARY_PATH" MUST BE SET TO THE AFOREMENTIONED BUILD FOLDER PATH

 //Execute the tests